HonKLam/Dynos/README.md

 ## How to use the App

+> !!!
+The app was tested on the newest Memos-version (v0.25.0).
+It is possible that older memo versions might not work with Dynos. !!!

 The first time the app is opened you will be greeted with a login screnn.
 Dynos requires an `URL` to your Memos instance *and* an access token.
 You can create a token in the `Settings` of your Memos instance.
 Give it a description and set the expiration date!

 > Keep in mind that setting the expiration date of the access token to `never` can be a security risk!
 If you are using Dynos and the token expires you can manually reset the credentials in the Dynos settings and put in a new access token.